 Free!
 HBLB is funding a FREE CEM laboratory test for non-Thoroughbred stallions that have not been previously tested.
 Download the CEMO test voucher.

-HBLB’s 2014 veterinary research and education funding rounds are currently closed.
-Applications will now be evaluated by the HBLB’s Veterinary Advisory Committee and finally recommended for funding to the HBLB's Board.
-Please note that the Board meets in December 2014 with a decisions announced later that month.
-The current programme is outlined as follows:
+The 2014 veterinary research and education grant applications are currently being evaluated by the HBLB’s Veterinary Advisory Committee for recommendation to the HBLB's Board.
+Please note that the Board meets in December 2014 with decisions announced later that month.
+The next application round will open in spring 2015.

-More details on the Equine Veterinary Research Projects and Small Projects starting in 2014 can be found on Racehorse Health.
+More details on the Research Projects can be found on Racehorse Health or here.

 The successful breeding, training and racing of thoroughbreds relies on numerous grooms, riders and jockeys with specialist skills and knowledge.
 Their recruitment and training is substantially funded through the Levy, as is Racing's schools education programme.